joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 manipulation".
 In order to use this, we call `#include <iomanip>` after `iostream`.

 The most commonly used manipulators are (where x is an integer):
-  1. setw(x): Lets you print in a field at least x spaces wide.
+  1. `setw(x)`: Lets you print in a field at least x spaces wide.
 Uses more spaces if specified field is not big enough.
-  2. fixed: Use decimal notation (not E-notation) for floating point values.
+  2. `fixed`: Use decimal notation (not E-notation) for floating point values.
-  3. setprecision(x): Two cases for this
+  3. `setprecision(x)`: Two cases for this
-  --* When used with fixed, it prints floating-point values using x digits (after the decimal) --* Without fixed, print floating-point value using x [significant digits](http://www.purplemath.com/modules/rounding2.htm)
+  ··* When used with fixed, it prints floating-point values using x digits (after the decimal) ··* Without fixed, print floating-point value using x [significant digits](http://www.purplemath.com/modules/rounding2.htm)
-  4. showpoint: Always prints decimal for floating-point values
+  4. `showpoint`: Always prints decimal for floating-point values
-  5. left/right: Left or right justification of value
+  5. `left/right`: Left or right justification of value

 NOTE: If you want to know more about floating-point values (e.g. what they mean, the difference between float and double, etc.) click [here](http://www.learncpp.com/cpp-tutorial/25-floating-point-numbers/).